devonfw/devon4net/README.md

 # The Open Application Standard Platform for .NET and .NET Core

 - devon4net is oriented to implement backend solutions.
-Microservice architecture is well supported.
+Microservice architecture patterns is well supported.
+- AWS templates integration.
+You can integrate devon4net in your serverless application in a easy way.
 - Global configuration automated. devon4Net can be instantiated on any .net core application template with no effort like AWS templates for serverless applications
 - Full and configurable support for HTTP2
 - Number of minium libraries needed
-- Modular clean Architecture layer
+- Modular clean Architecture layer.
+- Every component can be used isolated via Nuget in any .NET application without the Weab API Template
 - Red button functionality (aka killswitch) to stop attending API request with custom error
-- Global exception API error management via middleware with custom HTTP errors -Support to only accept request from clients with a specific client certificate on Kestrel server.
+- Global exception API error management via middleware with custom HTTP errors
+- Support to only accept request from clients with a specific client certificate on Kestrel server.
 - All components use IOptions pattern to be set up properly
-- Swagger generation compatible con open api v3
+- Swagger generation compatible with the latest Open API version
 - External configuration file for each environment
-- .NET Core 3.1 working solution (Latest v3.1.3)
+- .NET Core 3.1 working solution (Latest v3.1.7)
 - Packages and solution templates published on nuget
 - Full components customization by config file
 - Docker ready (My Thai Star sample fully working on docker)